ghorsington/TexTool/README.md

 * DXT1
 * DXT5

-These are the all formats used by current version of CM3D2 (1.53) and COM3D2 (Trial).
+These are the all formats used by current version of CM3D2 and COM3D2.
 More formats are to be added as need be.

 ### Library